 So, if you are trying to decide on what you should do, my suggestion is to go get some experience in a design firm, volunteer your time if you have to, work for free and get a basis of what you want to do before you go spend thousands of dollars to figure it out going to an interior design school.
 Then, once you figure out what aspect of design you truly love, then dive all in.

-The above pictures were taken by me while speaking at SCAD (Savannah College of Art and Design) in Atlanta.
+I took the pictures above during my time at SCAD (Savannah College of Art and Design) in Atlanta.

 If you want to connect with Nick May and The Chaise Lounge, please do so on our website at TheChaiseLounge.com where we talk the business of interior design.